Car boot sales provide a great chance to offload your unwanted goods and raise some cash. Here, we tell you everything you need to know

 The best things to sell are the ones you want to get rid of!
 Pretty much anything can be sold at a car boot sale, as long as it's not dangerous or illegal.
 If you were to walk up and down the aisles at your local sale, you'd be amazed at the range of wares on display.
 Toys, books, DVDs, clothes, gardening equipment, furniture, antiques, bric-a-brac, car parts, jewellery – it'll all be there, along with much more.

-It's a good idea to put your most 'valuable' stuff towards the front of your stand so that it's in clear view of people passing by, and will be easy for people to pick up and have a closer look at.
+It's a good idea to put your most 'valuable' items towards the front of your stand so that they’re in clear view of people passing by, and will be easy for people to pick up and have a closer look at.
 As the day wears on and things get sold, you'll probably find yourself shifting your items around multiple times to maximise their exposure.

 Finally, don't expect your stuff to sell for its true value.
 Most buyers go to car boot sales to land a bargain, not to pay the 'going price'.
 If you have something that you think is worth a lot of money (for example, an antique vase or a collectable record), rather than sell it for peanuts, you might be better off trying to auction it on eBay.